brianhempel/adjusted_severe_training_targets/README.md

 ![estimated_sig_report_days_per_year](plots/estimated_sig_report_days_per_year.png)

+### Normalization Factors

 Normalization factors are computed to make the estimated reporting rate match the ASOS measured gustiness.
-The normalization factors are each a number *n* between 0.0 and 1.0 such that each estimated report, instead of counting as 1 severe wind gust, counts as *n* severe wind gusts.
+The normalization factors are each a number *y* between 0.0 and 1.0 such that each estimated report, instead of counting as 1 severe wind gust, counts as *y* severe wind gusts.
 As before, the sum of reweighted reports is clamped to at most 1 per period, so the math to compute these normalization factors is not a straightforward division.
 Instead, the normalization factors are discovered by binary search.
 The normalization factors for each location in CONUS are shown below.

 Severe wind hour-based normalization factors: